The Top Recruiting Moments of 2020

 The year was particularly tumultuous for recruiters, many of whom lost their jobs as their companies paused hiring or even laid off workers.
 But it was also historic and, at times, exhilarating as recruiters pivoted to remote hiring and internal mobility, a more intense focus on diversity and inclusion, and the need to find the workers for hospitals, disaster relief organizations, and even ventilator manufacturers (pictured above is a box with some of the first ventilators assembled at GM's plant in Kokomo, Indiana).

-Few will be sad to say goodbye to 2020 but before we do, let’s take a quick look back at the most memorable developments:
+Few will be sad to say goodbye to 2020 but before we do, let’s take a quick look back at the most memorable recruiting trends, moments, and developments:

 1. Businesses embrace the move to remote work